indeedeng/imhotep/docs/data-file-requirements.md

 #### Prepare the values in your data file

-Do not use quotations around field values.
 Ensure that you remove tabs and newlines from your values.

+*CSV Only:* Do not use quotations around field values.

 ####Imhotep has two data types: string and integer(long)
 For Imhotep to treat a field’s value as an integer, at least 90% of the values must be integers or blanks, and at least 20% of the total values must be valid integers.